madebylydia/Fabricius/README.md

 > :warning: Fabricius still does not comes with it's CLI tool!
 It is a work in progress!

+## 👀 How about checking out the `development` branch?

+This branch has been silent for quite a while now, you might believe the project is dead. **IT'S NOT!**
+The true magic is happening behind the scene, available in the `development` branch!
+If you want to see how things are working out for Fabricius, you should check the stuff out there!

+The `master` is here to represent the version of Fabricius that is available on PyPi (As of today, `0.1.0`)

 ## Goals:

 1. Create a working project from a project template